DirectInput

 While DirectInput forms a part of the DirectX library, it has not been significantly revised since DirectX 8 (2001–2002).
-Microsoft recommends that new applications make use of the Windows message loop for keyboard and mouse input instead of DirectInput (as indicated in the Meltdown 2005 slideshow), and to use GameInput instead of DirectInput and other legacy APIs, such as XInput, for controllers.
+Microsoft recommends that new applications make use of the Windows message loop for keyboard and mouse input instead of DirectInput (as indicated in the Meltdown 2005 slideshow), and to use GameInput instead of legacy APIs such as DirectInput or XInput.